TheSamLePirate/Simulateur-Logique-Nodal/docs/how-the-computer-works.md

   3. If C: Compiler produces ASM text → shown in ASM tab
   4. Assembler converts ASM text → machine bytes
   5. If bootloader mode is OFF: bytes are loaded at address 0x000
-  6. If bootloader mode is ON: the boot shell is loaded in high memory instead
+  6. If bootloader mode is ON: compile updates the generated program artifact, and the boot shell is loaded on demand by Run/Step if it is not already active
-  7. "Compile to Disk" can store the compiled program on the external drive
+  7. "Compile to Disk" can store the compiled program on the external drive without interrupting the running shell
   8. The boot shell can then run that program from disk
+  9. If a disk program halts, the software view returns automatically to the boot shell prompt
-  9. Click "Step" to execute one instruction at a time or "Run" to execute continuously
+  10. Click "Step" to execute one instruction at a time or "Run" to execute continuously
-  10. CPU state (registers, memory, flags) updates in real time
+  11. CPU state (registers, memory, flags) updates in real time
-  11. Output appears in the console panel
+  12. Output appears in the console panel
-  12. Input is typed in the console input field and submitted with Enter
+  13. Input is typed in the console input field and submitted with Enter
-  13. CPU halts when it executes HLT
+  14. In direct mode, CPU halts when it executes HLT; in bootloader mode, halted disk programs return to the shell
 ```

 ---